Archdiocese of Zamboanga

-The Archdiocese of Zamboanga (Latin name: Archdiocesis Zamboangensis) is a Catholic archdiocese in the Philippines.
-Its present jurisdiction includes Zamboanga City, with suffragans in Basilan (Territorial Prelature of Isabela) and Zamboanga Sibugay (Diocese of Ipil).
+The Archdiocese of Zamboanga (Latin name: Archidiocesis Zamboangensis) is a Catholic archdiocese in the Philippines.
+Its present jurisdiction includes Zamboanga City, with suffragans in Basilan (Territorial Prelature of Isabela), Zamboanga Sibugay (Diocese of Ipil), and the Apostolic Vicariate of Jolo.
 It became Mindanao's first diocese in 1910, and was established as the second archdiocese of Mindanao in 1958.
-Today, the archdiocese covers a land area of 1,648 square kilometers and has a population of 442,345, of which 81 per cent are Catholics.
-The archdiocese includes 27 parishes and two quasi-parishes served by 49 diocesan and 18 religious priests.
+Today, the archdiocese covers a land area of 1,648 square kilometers and has a population of 442,345, of which 81 percent are Catholics.
+The archdiocese includes 28 parishes and one quasi-parish, served by 57 diocesan and 18 religious priests.
 There are also 51 religious sisters working in the archdiocese.
-Following the death of Romulo T. Dela Cruz on December 10, 2021, the Metropolitan See is considered as vacant (sede vacante).
-Auxiliary Bishop Moises M. Cuevas is currently seated as the Apostolic Administrator of the Archdiocese since August 2021.

 History

 From 1607 to 1910, the entire island of Mindanao was under the Diocese of Cebu and Jaro.
-On April 10, 1910, Pope Pius X created the Diocese of Zamboanga and gave it jurisdiction over the whole island of Mindanao, including the adjacent islands of the Sulu Archipelago and the island of Cagayan de Sulu.
+On April 10, 1910, Pope Pius X created the Diocese of Zamboanga, implementing the provisions laid down by his predecessor, Pope Leo XIII in the latter's 1902 apostolic constitution Quae Mari Sinico.
+Pope Pius X decreed, through the Sacred Consistorial Congregation, that four episcopal sees in the Philippines be created (Lipa, Calbayog, Tuguegarao, and Zamboanga), with the apostolic prefecture of Palawan, as suffragans to the metropolitan Church of Manila.
+This diocese would be given jurisdiction over the whole island of Mindanao, including the adjacent islands of the Sulu Archipelago and the island of Cagayan de Sulu.

 The Catholic faith was brought to Zamboanga by Jesuit missionaries Melchor de Vera and Alejandro Lopez in 1635.
-The efforts of the Spanish authorities to subdue the Muslims resulted in reprisal raids in Zamboanga and the Visayan Islands.
+The efforts of the Spanish authorities to subdue the Muslims resulted in reprisal raids in Zamboanga and the Visayan islands.
 In 1636, Fort Pilar, in honor of Our Lady of the Pillar, was constructed by priest-engineer de Vera.
 The Jesuit priests Francesco Palliola and Alejandro Lopez died as martyrs in their efforts to win the tribespeople through diplomacy.
 The establishment of Fort Pilar gave birth to the future city of Zamboanga.

 On January 20, 1933, Pope Pius XI divided Mindanao into two areas.
 Southern Mindanao including the Sulu Archipelago became under the jurisdiction of Zamboanga.
 Northern Mindanao became under the Diocese of Cagayan de Oro.

 On April 28, 1934, Pius XI promulgated an apostolic constitution with the incipit Romanorum Pontificum semper separating the dioceses of Cebu, Calbayog, Jaro, Bacolod, Zamboanga and Cagayan de Oro from the ecclesiastical province of Manila.
 The same constitution elevated the diocese of Cebu into an archdiocese while placing all the newly separated dioceses under a new ecclesiastical province with Cebu as the new metropolitan see.